FOCUS AREA

 The Puget Sound region has been experiencing a homelessness crisis during the last few years.
 Tacoma is no exception to this trend.
 Homeless encampments can have a detrimental environmental impact.
 The City of Tacoma Environmental Services Department launched a pilot project called Purple Bags to assist with not only the environmental impacts but to help the people living in these spaces.
 This pilot project ran for 16 weeks and focused on one encampment in East Tacoma.

-Stormwater and Water Quality Success in the Watershed
+Stormwater and Water Quality Successes in the Watershed

 Meeker Creek Stream Restoration